Guidelines for Transparency and Openness Promotion (TOP) in Science

 All participants’ demographics should be described thoroughly, including but not limited to age, gender, race, ethnicity, socioeconomic status, and education level.
-The Mind & Life Institute encourages research on populations outside of those commonly studied (e.g., white, wealthy, undergraduate, etc.).
-When interpreting findings, researchers should clearly state the limits of generalization to other populations, and frame any conclusions within the specific context of the study.
+The Mind & Life Institute encourages research on populations outside of those that have been over-represented in past studies (e.g., white, wealthy, college students, etc.).
+When interpreting findings, researchers should clearly state the limits of generalization of their study to different populations, and frame any conclusions within the specific context of the study.
 This can be done by adding a Constraints on Generality (COG) statement to the discussion section of a manuscript.

 Data, Analytic Methods (Code), and Research Materials Transparency